gabrielkeep/bank_churn_ml/README.md

 ## Can find out who will leave the bank?

-A few days ago I start to learn machine learning, then I decided do a project to test my abilitys
+Few days ago I start to learn machine learning, then I decided do a project to test my abilities.
+Here is the link to donwload the dataset: https://www.kaggle.com/datasets/whenamancodes/credit-card-customers-prediction